boyter/cs/README.md

-search for $ cs ß and observe too much highlighted maybe related to the previous does not load binary files in to be searched
+search for $ cs ß and observe too much highlighted maybe related to the previous does not load binary files in to be searched search for cs --hidden --no-gitignore --no-ignore 英文 has highlight issues

 # bboyter @ SurfaceBook2 in ~/Go/src/bitbucket.org/ on git:master x [11:28:56]